Demophon of Athens

-In Greek mythology, Demophon /ˈdɛməfɒn, -fən/ (Ancient Greek: Δημοφῶν or Δημοφόων) was a veteran of the Trojan War and king of Athens.
+In Greek mythology, Demophon /ˈdɛməfɒn, -fən/ (Ancient Greek: Δημοφῶν or Δημοφόων), also spelled Demophoon, was a veteran of the Trojan War and king of Athens.
 The son of Theseus and Phaedra, Demophon was raised in exile by a family friend after his father was deposed.
 He later fought in the Trojan War, being one of those who hid in the Trojan Horse.
 Following the fall of Troy and the rescue of his grandmother Aethra, Demophon is said to have landed in Thrace on his return journey, where he met and married Phyllis, the daughter of the king.
 Leaving for Athens, Demophon promised to return, and when he did not, Phyllis committed suicide in despair.
 Arriving in Athens after a possible stop in Cyprus, Demophon succeeded Menestheus as king of Athens, supposedly in 1183 B.C.
 As king, he gave refuge and land to the Heracleidae in Athens, fought Diomedes and wrested the Palladium from him, presided over the creation of the court of the Ephetae, and hosted Orestes during his madness.
-Demophon died in Athens in 1150 B.C., and was succeeded by his son Oxyntes.
+Demophon died in Athens in 1150 B.C. after a reign of 33 years, and was succeeded by his son Oxyntes.

 Mythology

 Early life and family

 According to Pindar, Demophon was the son of Theseus (the son of Aethra and King of Aegeus of Athens or Poseidon) and Phaedra, or Iope, daughter of Iphicles, which would make Demophon a relative of Heracles.
 Demophon was the brother of Acamas.
 Demophon had half siblings as well, including Hippolytus and Melanippus.
 Demophon was born during the reign of his father, Theseus, as king of Athens.
 Phaedra, his mother, committed suicide after it was discovered that her claim of rape by Hippolytus was false.

-After his father journeyed to the underworld with his friend, Pirithous, he lost the throne of Athens upon his return to Menestheus, supposedly in 1205 B.C.
+After journeying to the underworld with his friend, Pirithous, Theseus lost the throne of Athens upon his return to Menestheus, supposedly in 1205 B.C.
 Consequently, Demophon and Acamas were exiled to Euboea, where they grew up under the care of Elephenor, a relative by marriage.
 Theseus went into exile as well, until he was murdered by being thrown off a cliff on Scyros by Lycomedes.

 Trojan war

 When the Trojan War (said to have taken place from 1193 B.C. to 1183 B.C.) broke out, Demophon joined the Achaeans, led by King Agamemnon of Mycenae, however, he is not mentioned by Homer.
 The Athenians were led in battle by Menestheus.
 When Troy fell, he was among those who entered the city in the Trojan Horse.
-After making their intentions known to Agamemnon, Demophon and Acamas freed their grandmother Aethra, Helen's handmaid who had been captured by the Dioscuri while Theseus was in the underworld years before, and brought her home.
+During the Fall of Troy, after making their intentions known to Agamemnon, Demophon and Acamas freed their grandmother Aethra, Helen's handmaid who had been captured by the Dioscuri while Theseus was in the underworld years before, and brought her home.
 Shortly thereafter, however, Aethra committed suicide after learning of the death of her son Theseus decades before.
+Demophon survived the war; however, as with other Achaean leaders, his return journey was not simple.